 The clinical trials demonstrating the safety and efficacy of growth hormone (GH) (i.e., somatropin or recombinant human growth hormone), in their Food and Drug Administration approved indications are outline in Table 4.
 There are limited head-to-head clinical trials comparing different GH preparations to one another.
-22-142
+23-154

 Clinical trials to support the use of GH for the treatment of growth failure associated with chronic renal insufficiency before renal transplant and Noonan syndrome in pediatric patients are limited.
-22-25 For the treatment of growth failure associated with chronic renal insufficiency, a Cochrane Review of 15 randomized controlled trials demonstrated that after one year of treatment with GH (28 international unit/m2/week), height velocity increased 3.8 cm/year more than no treatment.
+For the treatment of growth failure associated with chronic renal insufficiency, a Cochrane Review of 15 randomized controlled trials demonstrated that after one year of treatment with GH (28 international unit/m2/week), height velocity increased 3.8 cm/year more than no treatment.
 The duration of trials were not long enough to determine if continuing treatment with GH resulted in an increase in final adult height.
 In addition, a randomized controlled trial evaluating GH in patients with Noonan syndrome, found a positive effect of GH on linear growth.
 Specifically there was a significantly greater change in height standard deviation score and bone maturation was accelerated with GH compared to no treatment.
 In this trial, data also suggests that once treatment with GH is discontinued, "catch-down" growth can occur.
-25 Meaning, artificially stimulated growth declines once GH is discontinued.
+Healing, artificially stimulated growth declines once GH is discontinued.

 Clinical trials consistently demonstrate the significant benefits of GH in pediatric patients with Prader-Willi syndrome in accelerating growth and in improving body composition.
 Benefits were also observed in improving bone mineral density, lipid profiles, energy expenditure, strength and agility and pulmonary function.
-26-35 Data from Lindgren et al suggests that growth velocity declines dramatically once treatment is discontinued.
+27-37 Data from Lindgren et al suggests that growth velocity declines dramatically once treatment is discontinued.
+35 Bakker et al demonstrated statistically significant benefits, particularly obesity, in paients with Prader-Willi syndrome over eight years.
+37

-GH (Humatrope®) demonstrated efficacy in increasing first year height velocity in patients with Short Stature Homeobox-containing gene deficiency when compared to no treatment (P<0.0001).
+GH (Humatrope®) demonstrated efficacy in increasing first year height velocity in patients with Short Stature Homeobox-containing gene deficiency when compared to no treatment (P<0.0001).38